kashafali8/Deep_Reinforcement_Learning_Recommenders/README.md

 | SNQN-SASRec without item Features | 0.000108 | 0.000068 | 0.000378 | 0.000153 | 0.000649 | 0.000226 | 0.000784 | 0.000258 |
 | SNQN-SASRec with item Features    | 0.113090 | 0.081594 | 0.160067 | 0.096746 | 0.192205 | 0.105245 | 0.217099 | 0.111118 |

+From the above analysis we can see that the item features addition increases the metrics significantly indicating a notable improvement in the recommmendation by adding the item features.

 **3. Results for Retail Rocket Dataset for Non-RL Model**